Events in 2007

 What is the current contribution of Universities, in terms of research, teaching and scholarship, to the field of Education?
 Why is it that Education, as a University-based field of study, is shaped the way that it is?
 And what should or might the contribution of Universities be to the field in the future?
 In this lecture, John Furlong drew on his extensive research and practical experience in the field to address these challenging questions.
 Although drawing on the policy context of England, John argued that the lessons to be learned by addressing these questions have significance for us all.

-Professor John Furlong was hosted by the Faculty under the University’s prestigious International Visiting Fellowships program.
-This Public Lecture was part of his contribution to the Faculty and the final event in his program of research collaboration at the University.
+Professor John Furlong was hosted by the school under the University’s prestigious International Visiting Fellowships program.
+This Public Lecture was part of his contribution to the school and the final event in his program of research collaboration at the University.